Deekay25/react/react-course/learn_section_4.md

 ### or pass it down to some other child component
 ### for example, a component that generates data and also needs data such as app.js
 ### from the expenses app we are building

+## No. 60 controlled vs uncontrlled, stateful vs stateless comps
+### whenever you use a two way binding you are creating a controlled component
+###